by Matt Hagny, freelance agronomic consultant since ’94

 Driving around, I don’t see any difference on average between tilled and no-till for weed pressures.
 Some are extremely clean, others a weedy wreck – no correlation with tillage regime.
 Rather, it has more to do with the manager than whether tillage is used or not.
 So a message to the weed scientists: Stop telling farmers to add tillage back to their system – it’s not a tool that should be considered, ever.
 It’s simply too damaging to the soil, and very ineffective at suppressing weeds.

 WEEDit is great technology for long fallow periods.
+Similar or lower cost than v-blading says one user.

 Eventually we should have affordable self-propelled robots to kill or pluck weeds with methods that don’t involve herbicides.
 These have been running in orchards, vineyards, and lettuce fields for several years.
 Blue River Technology had a tractor-mounted unit running in cotton and soybeans in Arkansas this year (it was carefully spot-spraying with herbicides however); as you probably know, Blue River was recently bought by Deere, so maybe they’ll speed up the development.